rebsonoliveira/sql-server/samples/features/security/azure-active-directory-auth/readme.md

 	+ ADALSQL.DLL enables applications to authenticate to Microsoft Azure SQL Database using Azure Active Directory.
 The ADALSQL.DLL is not installed with Visual Studio so download the DLL at http://www.microsoft.com/en-us/download/details.aspx?id=48742
 	+ ADALSQL.DLL is automatically downloaded with Visual Studio 2015 Update 2, SQL Server Management Studio, and the newest version of SQL Server Data tools

-**Azure prerequisites:**
-1. Azure Active Directory (AD)
-2. Permission to create an Azure SQL Database
-3. ???
+1. Create Azure Active Directory (AD),  or  federate your domain with existing Azure AD This allows either to use managed or federated accounts associated with a specific Azure AD
+2. Create Azure AD administrator for Azure SQL DB using Azure portal, PowerShell command or Rest API
+3. With help from T-SQL query interface (i.e. SSMS query editor), using  Azure AD admin credentials for SQL DB & SQL DW, create an Azure AD user in a designated database.
+The database user represents your Azure AD principal (or one of the groups you belong to) and must exist in the database having CONNECT permission prior to executing a connection attempt

 **Other Prerequisites**

-1. For Azure Active Directory integrated authentication, a Computer joined to a domain that is federated with Azure Active Directory.
+1. For Azure AD integrated authentication a computer joined to a domain that is federated with Azure Active Directory is required
-2. A contained database user representing your Azure AD principal (or one of the groups you belong to) must exist in the database and must have at least the CONNECT permission.
+2. An existing database created before a connection attempt is required.
+The database can be created using credentials for SQL administrator, or Azure AD SQL administrator

 <a name=run-this-sample></a>